MitkoDG/vachev-test-task/README.md

-# Task - Build from a picture
+# Task - Create a website based on a picture.

 [**Demo of the React App**](https://vachev.dimitargegov.website/)